-Mr. Vickers presented the analysis for WP22-37 to recognize the customary and traditional use of ptarmigan for residents of Cold Bay, King Cove, Sand Point, Belkofski, Sanak, Pauloff Harbor, Unga, and Nelson Lagoon in Unit 9D.
+Mr. Vickers presented the analysis for WP22-37 for a C&T use determination for ptarmigan in Unit 9D.
 Mr. Holmes made a motion to recommend supporting the proposal as modified by OSM (to include residents of Unit 9D and including Akutan, Cold Bay, False Pass, King Cove, Nelson Lagoon and Sand Point), seconded by Ms. Chernoff.
 The Council voted unanimously to recommend that the Federal Subsistence Board adopt this proposal as modified.
 The Council recognizes the importance of establishing the customary and traditional uses of ptarmigan by all residents of Unit 9D because these hunting practices sustained the residents in this area for thousands of years.